Telford Park School: Name changes

 On 1 April 2013 The Lord Silkin School converted to academy status and was renamed "Lakeside Academy".
 The school became part of the Telford Co-operative Multi-Academy Trust.
 The New Academy also came in with a change of uniform, that went into place September 2012.

 In April 2015, the school failed its Ofsted inspection, and was placed in special measures.
 Starting in September 2015, the school had a new academy sponsor, the Community Academies Trust, and was renamed "Telford Park School".

 The new school buildings (which were started in mid-2013) were opened in September 2015.
 They include a sports centre and a post 16 centre.
 The old building was demolished in 2015 after the opening of the new Telford Park School.

 Trust Changes

 Following the 24 May 2022 Ofsted inspection, the school once again changed trusts, effective January 2024, to Amethyst Academies Trust.
 The trust imposed new rules to bring the school back up to standards.

+Sport & Leisure

+Telford Park has a range of sports facilities used by the public, students and staff.
+A sports hall is located in the school, used during physical education lessons and sports events.
+The school also contains a gym, available to students and staff throughout the day and open to the public after school hours.
+The school also has an outdoor concrete MUGA for use of students during breaks.

+Like many schools in the area, Telford Park organises teams to allow students to represent the school at certain sports events.
+These often include football teams, rugby teams and athletics teams.